blakegarretson/essentials/main.md

   - For something more involved than simple "folder sync", [Duplicati](https://www.duplicati.com/) might be what you need.
 It does incremental backups and data deduplication, and it works nicely over a network, making remote admin a breeze.

-- [Google Backup and Sync](https://www.google.com/drive/download/backup-and-sync/): For realtime cloud backup and synchronization, this is an easy solution if you're invested into the Google ecosystem, which I am.
+- [Google Drive for Desktop](https://www.google.com/drive/download/): For realtime cloud backup and synchronization, this is an easy solution if you're invested into the Google ecosystem, which I am.
 Backs up photos and anything else I tell it.

   - Maybe you don't trust Google or you want more control of your data.
 If you'd rather host your own cloud, it's hard to beat [Syncthing](https://syncthing.net/).
 If it's confusing why this is different than something like FreeFileSync, Syncthing shines at realtime *continuous* synchronization while FreeFileSync is geared towards a file backup that runs (for instance) once a day.
 The huge bonus is the Syncthing Android app, allowing you to sync files between your computer and your phone.